INDUCTING NEW MEMBERS

 iii.
 The chapter corresponding secretary sends out emails to candidates for an informational meeting for the prospective initiates where the scope and mission of Pi Tau Sigma is presented to the students.
 If keys and plaques are utilized, they are distributed and the initiation fee is collected from students that are interested in joining.
 A suitable date of initiation is set.
 Candidates are instructed to polish their keys, varnish their plaque and attach the key on it.
 Chapters may employ set requirements that candidates need to fulfill to earn the right to be initiated.

 v.
 If a student misses the initiation ceremony, a makeup initiation ceremony needs to be held, within a week from the initial ceremony.
 The make-up initiation is recorded on the roll-book, on a separate page, as a make-up initiation, documenting the ceremony exactly in the same way as described in item iv above.
 A new picture of the roll-book page is taken and emailed to the national secretary-treasurer on the same day, at the end of the ceremony.
+A picture of the newly inducted members, along with a picture of the chapter officers and advisor is taken at the end of the ceremony and is included in the annual report at the end of the academic year.

 vi.
 In completing the registration form, it is paramount to download the form from the website and complete it following all the instructions on the form.
 It is essential, to have the initiates enter their non-university emails on the form.
 The completed form needs to be emailed to the national secretary, no later than 10 days from the date of the initiation.
 A paper copy of the registration form along with a check for the total amount is mailed to the national Secretary-Treasurer within 30 days from the day of the ceremony.